20 Jan Conversation with a Young Dutch Convert

 JAKOB: My local Catholic moms’ online group had a topic about schools.
 I was very saddened to hear that they are sending their kids to reformed Protestant schools because they think Catholic schools s*ck.

-The Catholic Cathedral in Amsterdam has seen better days as almost two-thirds of the country’s Catholic churches are closing.
+The Church of St Nicholas in Amsterdam has seen better days as almost two-thirds of the country’s Catholic churches are closing.

 JAKOB: And well maybe they do suck here in The Netherlands, because when I looked at their curriculum all the local ones explicitly said they also teach about other faiths and they don't have prayers in the morning etc.